 Gyros, the Greek pita wrap, is so easy to make plant-strong with beefy-style plant protein.
-Seitan works quite well, too, to create delectable and easy vegan gyros.
+Seitan works quite well, too, in this delectable and easy vegan gyros recipe.
 To save some time and effort, a readymade vegan ranch or creamy dill dressing can be used to fast-track a dairy-free tzatziki-style sauce.

 Tips: Gyros always seem to want to unfold, so the bottom half is often wrapped in foil to keep things intact.
 You can peel it away as you eat.

 Even though it’s traditional to wrap an intact pita around the filling, you can cut an opening in the pita and fill it if you’d like a less authentic but also less messy experience.

 This recipe makes 4 gyros, allowing 1 per serving; it’s easy to double for a larger or hungrier crowd.
 Lemony Rosemary Roasted Golden Potatoes are a perfect, slightly Greek-accented accompaniment, but if you want to keep things simple, just pop some readymade organic golden or sweet potato fries in the oven.

 - Use 8 to 10 ounces of plant-based beefy-style tips or strips; plant-based beef-style protein; or seitan.

 - If you’re a DIY kind of person, try this site’s Easy Homemade Seitan recipe.
 See also our Guide to Seitan featuring lots more hearty seitan recipes.

 Recipe adapted from Plant-Powered Protein: 125 Recipes for Using Today’s Amazing Meat Alternatives © 2020 by Nava Atlas.
 Reprinted by permission.
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 - 2 cloves garlic, minced